ali44ashhad/LMS/README.md

 ## 🐛 Troubleshooting

 ### MongoDB Connection Issues
-- Make sure MongoDB is running
+- Make sure MongoDB Atlas connection string is correct
-- Check MongoDB URI in `.env` file
+- Check network access settings in MongoDB Atlas
-- Verify MongoDB port (default: 27017)
+- Verify username and password in connection string

 ### Port Already in Use
+- Frontend default port: 5174
+- Backend default port: 5000
-- Change PORT in backend `.env` file
+- Change PORT in backend `.env` if needed
-- Kill process using the port: `npx kill-port 5000`

 ### CORS Issues
 - Backend is configured to accept requests from any origin